sams/cakephp-navigation/README.md

 `git submodule add git://github.com/sams/navigation.git plugins/navigation`

-## Based on ideas seen in Croogo, Wildflower & thoughts of Jeremy Burns, Jonathon Snook
+## Based Upon Concepts Seen in:
+* Croogo
+* Wildflower

+and mentioned by

+* Jeremy Burns
+* Jonathon Snook

+### Todo

+make it possible to add meni items to a position from with views enable db set menus using slugs and nestable menu items also